oVirt/ovirt-site/source/feature/sr-iov.html.md

                 }
      }

-*   vdsCaps should report for each host-nic
+*   vdsCaps should report for each host-nic:
-    -   max_vfs supported by the nic
+    -   max_vfs supported by the nic.
-    -   max_vfs (num if) configured on the nic
+    -   max_vfs (num if) configured on the nic.
-    -   num of vfs on the nic that are in use
+    -   num of vfs on the nic that are in use.

 <!-- -->